Complete positivity and distance-avoiding sets: Sets avoiding many distances in Rn and the computability of the independence density

 Weak duality holds between this problem and~$\vartheta_N$, but in this case we know even more, namely that there is no duality gap between primal and dual problems:

 \begin{theorem} If~$n \geq 2$, then the optimal value of~\eqref{eq:thetaN-dual} is~$\vartheta_N$. \end{theorem}

-In~\S\ref{sec:rn-finding-solutions} we saw how problem~\eqref{eq:unit-distance-rn-dual}, which is similar to~\eqref{eq:thetaN-dual}, is solved: we disregard all constraints for~$t > L$ for some~$L > 0$ and take a finite sample~$\Scal$ of points in~$[0, L]$, considering then only constraints for~$t \in \Scal$.
-We then have a finite linear programming problem, which can be solved by computer.
+In~\S\ref{sec:rn-finding-solutions} we saw how problem~\eqref{eq:unit-distance-rn-dual}, which is similar to~\eqref{eq:thetaN-dual}, is solved: we disregard all constraints for~$t > L$ for some~$L > 0$, take a finite sample~$\Scal$ of points in~$[0, L]$, and consider only constraints for~$t \in \Scal$.
+We then have a finite linear program, which can be solved by computer.
 Most likely, an optimal solution of this problem will be (slightly) infeasible for the original, infinite problem.
 However, the hope is that, if~$L$ is large enough and the sample~$\Scal$ is fine enough, then the solution obtained from the discretized problem can be fixed to become a feasible solution of the original problem.

 The proof of the above theorem follows the same strategy, but while in~\S\ref{sec:rn-finding-solutions} we did not have to argue that this solution strategy \textsl{always} works (since we were only interested in having it work for the cases considered), here we have to.
 For that we need two lemmas, the first one to help us find the number~$L$.